barrucadu/memo.barrucadu.co.uk/memos/dejafu-0.1.0.0.markdown

 tags: dejafu, haskell, programming, release notes
 date: 2015-08-27
 audience: General
-notice: dejafu is a Haskell library for testing concurrent programs.
 ---

 **I will be giving a presentation about Déjà Fu at the Haskell